 The new year begins on the Sunday following the second Saturday in May and runs through the second Saturday in May of the following year when the RHAA finals are held.
 Memberships are valid for one year from date of application.
 All members will receive copies of the RHAA newsletter, a membership card to be presented at all shows, and a set of rules upon receipt of the yearly dues.
 Members are responsible for submitting any change of address and contact numbers to the RHAA office in a timely manner in order to maintain current records.

 All contestants and horse owners must be RHAA members prior to competing in all sanctioned RHAA events unless contestant purchases a permit the day of the show.
 Each contestant is required to show a current year’s membership card and competition license at each show.
 Corporate Ranch memberships must designate all riders’ names, addresses, and phone numbers.
 The corporate membership is unlimited as to the number of riders, provided all riders are full time employees of the ranch and meet all eligibility requirements.
-The corporate ranch membership is not extended to minor children living in the household as they are not full-time employees.
+The corporate ranch membership is not extended to minor children or spouses living in the household as they are not full-time employees.

 Any RHAA member who is delinquent in fees of any kind concerning RHAA events, or falsifies any documents pertaining to their eligibility or their RHAA membership, will be held in suspension and ineligible to compete in any RHAA event until such fees are paid in full.

 Any unsportsmanlike conduct or attempt to influence a judge’s decision will result in a warning for the first offense.
 A second warning will result in suspension of membership and a $100 fine.
 If a member becomes physically aggressive with any RHAA officer, director, secretary, show staff, or judge, the member will be suspended from RHAA and receive a $250 fine.